jporeilly/Istio/Labs/03 Security/01 authentication with mTLS/README.md

 docker container exec -it $id sh
 ```
 use the details API:
-it fails as the default namespace is now STRICT mTLS:
+it fails as the istio-system namespace is now STRICT mTLS:
 does not have the required istio cert:
 ```
 curl http://details.default.svc.cluster.local:9080/details/1